oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

   - The WebLogic credentials secret is required and must contain `username` and `password` fields.
 You reference it in `spec.webLogicCredentialsSecret` field of Domain YAML and macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields your model YAML file.
   - The Model WDT runtime secret is a special secret required by Model in Image.
 It must contain a `password` field and must be referenced using the `spec.model.runtimeEncryptionSecret` field in its Domain.
 It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.
 It must remain the same for as long as the domain is deployed to Kubernetes but can be changed between deployments.
-  - Delete a secret before creating it, otherwise the create command will fail if the secret already exists..
+  - Delete a secret before creating it, otherwise the create command will fail if the secret already exists.
   - Name and label the secrets using their associated domain UID to clarify which secrets belong to which domains and make it easier to clean up a domain.
   Some important details about these secrets: